Augmentative and Alternative Communication (AAC)

 More about Project Building Bridges (2015-2020)

-Students who have been accepted into the Master's Program in the Speech, Language and Hearing Sciences (SLHS) Department can apply to gain a specialization in autism through Project ALLIES (Autism Language and Learning in Inclusive Educational Settings).
+Students who have been accepted into the Master's Program in the Speech, Language and Hearing Sciences (SLHS) Department can apply to participate in Project ALLIES (Autism Language and Learning in Inclusive Educational Settings).
 Project ALLIES is a 5-year U.S. Department of Education grant (starting in 2018) focused on interdisciplinary preparation of speech-language therapists and Special Educators at San Francisco State University (SFSU).
 The project aims to recruit and train scholars to work collaboratively to provide high quality, evidence-based services to school-aged autistic students with significant social-communication support needs, especially those from traditionally underrepresented communities, in inclusive educational settings.
 Project ALLIES builds on a previously funded grant, Project Common Ground,which aimed to prepare speech-language therapists to work effectively with diverse children on the autism spectrum from birth to 21 years across home, school and community settings.
 Both projects are committed to promoting neurodiversity and supporting increased engagement, social integration, and quality of life for autistic individuals and their families.

 The ECSE (Early Childhood Special Education) program and SLHS (Speech, Language, and Hearing Sciences) program at San Francisco State University have been awarded a 5-year grant (2019-2023), the Project GROW Grant (Guiding Responsive Communication Within Inclusive Early Childhood Settings) from the Department of Education.
 The co-directors of the project are Drs.
 Amber Friesen and Teresa Gray.
 This grant will fund a stipend program for scholars accepted into the ECSE Credential or Credential/masters program, or SLHS Master's Program.